Patrice Evra Suspended by Olympique Marseille After Kicking Fan

 Patrice Evra not sacked.
 Suspended internally (no pay & isolated) ahead of disciplinary talks.
 Not fired (maybe as good as though). #OM2017-11-3 20:24:58

 The disciplinary action comes after Evra appeared to kick out at a Marseille supporter before the game, per another report from BBC Sport.
-L'Equipe reported Evra was jeered by a section of supporters during the warm-ups.
+L'Equipe reported a section of supporters had jeered at Evra during the warm-ups.

 His suspension at club level comes after UEFA already imposed a one-game ban on the veteran defender for European competitions, per BBC Sport.

-French Football journalist and BT Sport Football pundit Julien Laurens relayed an image of the incident on his Twitter account:
+French Football journalist and BT Sport Football pundit Julien Laurens relayed an image of the confrontation on his Twitter account:

 Julien Laurens @LaurensJulien